Javon Walton: Early life

-Walton was born on July 22, 2006, in Atlanta, Georgia, to his father, DJ Walton, a boxing coach and founder of athletics apparel company Onward Athletics, and his mother, Jessica Walton.
+Javon Anthony Walton was born on July 22, 2006, in Atlanta, Georgia, to his father, DJ Walton, a boxing coach and founder of athletics apparel company Onward Athletics, and his mother, Jessica Walton.
 He has three siblings: a fraternal twin brother, Jaden; an older sister, Jayla; and a younger brother, Daelo.

 He was homeschooled for most of his childhood due to his boxing career.

-Career

-Acting
+Acting career

 In June 2019, Walton appeared in the HBO television series Euphoria as Ashtray, before landing a main role in the Amazon Prime Video streaming series Utopia (2020) as Grant Bishop.
 In 2021, he appeared in the animated comedy horror film The Addams Family 2 as Pugsley Addams.
 In 2022, he starred in the Netflix superhero television series The Umbrella Academy, and in the superhero thriller film Samaritan as Sam Cleary.
 In 2024, he starred in the streaming series Under the Bridge.

-Boxing
+Boxing career

+Most Valuable Promotions

-Javon Walton signed with Jake Paul's boxing promotion Most Valuable Promotions in July 2023, with his first public boxing related appearance at the open workouts in the build up to Jake Paul vs. Nate Diaz.
+In July 2023, Walton signed with YouTuber-turned-professional boxer Jake Paul's promotion Most Valuable Promotions.
+Walton made his professional boxing debut on December 20, 2023 winning via technical knockout in the first round.

-On December 21, 2023, it was announced that Walton would make his professional boxing debut on March 2, 2024, at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.

-On his debut, Walton fought American professional boxer Joshua Torres in a 4-round fight and the bout ended in a majority decision draw.
+One day after his debut, Most Valuable Promotions announced Walton's global debut on March 2, 2024 on the Amanda Serrano vs. Nina Meinke undercard, at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
+Walton fought Joshua Torres (0–1–1) in a four round bout, which ended in a majority draw.

-Walton was scheduled to face Erik Hanley in the co-main event of MVP 8 on September 6, 2024 in Orlando, FL.
-On August 26, 2024 it was announced that Walton was forced to withdraw from the fight due to medical infection.
+Walton was originally scheduled to face Erik Hanley (1–1) as the co-feature on Most Valuable Prospects 8 on September 6, 2024, but Walton withdrew due to medical issues.
+The bout was rescheduled for December 13 as the co-feature on Most Valuable Prospects X at the Caribe Royale Orlando in Orlando, Florida, US.
+Walton defeated Hanley via majority decision.

-On November 8, 2024 it was announced that Walton was set to face Erik Hanley in a rescheduled four-round super featherweight bout in Orlando, FL on December 13, 2024.
-Walton won the fight by majority decision.

-Walton is scheduled to face Anthony Mora in a six-round lightweight bout on September 27, 2025, in Montreal, Canada.
+Nine months later, Walton faced Anthony Mora (7–4–1) on the Most Valuable Prospects 15 undercard, in which he won via unanimous decision.
+The bout took place on September 27, 2025 at the Théâtre Saint-Denis in Montreal, Canada.

+Walton vs. Cejudo

+On September 15, 2026, Most Valuable Promotions and Misfits Boxing announced that Walton would headline his first event against former UFC Flyweight and Bantamweight Champion Henry Cejudo.
+Walton is a last-minute replacement for influencer Deen the Great.
+The bout is scheduled for September 26 at the James L. Knight Center in Miami, Florida.
+On the night, Walton suffered his first defeat via split decision with the judges scoring the bout 37–39 in favor of Walton, and 39–37, 39–37 in favor of Cejudo.